marksherriff/uvacs-advising/semester/f23/summer2023.md

 * Three sections of CS 1110 at MWF 1:00, MWF 2:00, and MWF 3:00.
 * One section of CS 1111 at MW 3:30.
 * Two sections of CS 1112 at MWF 12:30 and MWF 2:00.
+* One section of CS 1113 in cooperation with the Physics department will hopefully be added to the schedule soon.

 Please see [Lou's List](https://louslist.org/page.php?Semester=1238&Type=Group&Group=CompSci) or SIS for more information about current enrollment and instructors.